Code-Institute-Submissions/kreilly86-coffee_collect_NovResub/README.md

 <hr>
 <br>

-- Python - This project uses Python as its' core language
+- [Python](https://www.python.org/) - This project uses Python as its' core language

-- Django - This project is built with the Django framework
+- [Django](https://www.djangoproject.com/) - This project is built with the Django framework

-- Bootstrap - Bootstrap is used throughout the site to add style, and responsiveness to the site
+- [Bootstrap](https://getbootstrap.com/) - Bootstrap is used throughout the site to add style, and responsiveness to the site

-- Font Awesome - Used for like symbols
+- [Font Awesome](https://fontawesome.com/) - Used for like symbols

-- Flaticon - Used to make icons for the coffee card flavour notes
+- [Flaticon](https://www.flaticon.com/) - Used to make icons for the coffee card flavour notes

-- SQLite - Was used to run the project localy
+- [SQLite](https://www.sqlite.org/index.html) - Was used to run the project locally

-- Cloudinary - Used to host static files
+- [Cloudinary](https://cloudinary.com/) - Used to host static files

-- PostgreSQL - Heroku's PostgreSQL was used to store data of the deployed site
+- [PostgreSQL](https://www.postgresql.org/) - Heroku's PostgreSQL was used to store data of the deployed site

 <hr>

 ## Deployment